TorchDR/TorchDR/docs/source/all.rst

 Dimensionality Reduction ``sklearn`` compatible estimators
 ----------------------------------------------------------

 TorchDR provides a set of classes that are compatible with the ``sklearn`` API.
+For example, running :class:`TSNE <TSNE>` can be done in the exact same way as running :class:`sklearn.manifold.TSNE <sklearn.manifold.TSNE>` with the same parameters.
-Note that the ``torchdr`` classes work seamlessly with both Numpy and PyTorch tensors and provide additional functionalities that are not available in the ``sklearn`` classes.
-For example, the ``torchdr`` classes can be used with GPU acceleration using `device='cuda'` parameter and LazyTensor objects that allows to perform DR on large datasets that do not fit in memory with `keops=True`.
+Note that the ``torchdr`` classes work seamlessly with both Numpy and PyTorch tensors.

+For all methods, TorchDR provides the ability to use GPU acceleration using ``device='cuda'`` as well as LazyTensor objects that allows to fit large scale models directly on the GPU memory without overflows using ``keops=True``.

+TorchDR supports a variety of dimensionality reduction methods.
+They are presented in the following sections.

 Spectral Embedding
 ^^^^^^^^^^^^^^^^^^

-Those classes are used to perform classical spectral embedding of the data.
-They are equivalent to use the :class:`torchdr.AffinityMatcher` with a specific affinity on the data and a :class:`torchdr.ScalarProductAffinity` on the reduced dimension data.
+Those classes are used to perform classical spectral embedding from a :class:`torchdr.Affinity` object defined on the input data.
+They give the same output as using :class:`torchdr.AffinityMatcher` with this same :class:`torchdr.Affinity` in input space and a :class:`torchdr.ScalarProductAffinity` in the embedding space.
+However, :class:`torchdr.AffinityMatcher` relies on a gradient-based solver while the spectral embedding classes rely on the eigendecomposition of the affinity matrix.

 .. autosummary::
    :toctree: gen_modules/
    :template: myclass_template.rst

    PCA
+   KernelPCA

 Neighbor Embedding
 ^^^^^^^^^^^^^^^^^^

+TorchDR supports the most popular neighbor embedding methods that are directly compatible with the ``sklearn`` API.

 Classical Neighbor Embedding Methods